12 Ways to increase remote employee engagement

 Retrospectives are a natural fit for this exercise.
 Still, when problems arise (because they always do at some point, right?), you don’t have to all wait until your next retrospective to voice an issue altogether

-Providing a space where everyone feels safe to discuss and share their opinions is crucial, even more in a remote working environment.
+It is crucial to provide a space where everyone feels safe to discuss and share their opinions even more in a remote working environment.

 If you think psychological safety is a challenge in your team, using a tool that allows people to voice their opinion anonymously could be a great start to get some insights.